RamiKrispin/vscode-r/README.md

 Fatal error: you must specify '--save', '--no-save' or '--vanilla'
 ```

 What just happened over here?
-To understand better, we should go back to the image metadata, and review the `CMD` command of the image.
-As you remamber, the `CMD` command sets a default command to execute during the run time of the image.
-We will run again the `inspect` command and use `jq` to extract the `CMD` settings:
+To understand better, we should go back to the image metadata and review the `CMD` command of the image.
+As you remember, the `CMD` command sets a default command to execute during the run time of the image.
+We will run the `inspect` command again and use `jq` to extract the `CMD` settings:

 ```shell
 > docker inspect r-base:4.3.1  | jq '.[] | .Config.Cmd'